 For this picture, I had my eyes set on the inside of the Christopher Street subway station.
 The tiles are orange, so I thought it was the best that I could do.
 As we were walking to the station, we stumbled upon an orange wall.
 I feel like this is not a story you can make up.
 Apparently, I do not absorb locations of colored walls into my memory.
 We never made it to the subway station, but I am glad because that image would have read white and this one definitely reads orange.

 While luck seemed to be on my side, orange is still not for me.
 Don’t get me wrong.
 I love orange.
 It is a beautiful color but combined with my skin tone, it works against me.
 Yes, there are some shades that look better than others, but overall, I can do better.
 I have been noticing a lot more people wearing orange since I started this challenge.
 I think I will wear these pieces again, maybe not together, but definitely not with orange makeup to match.

 This color challenge has made me take notice of the colors that people feel comfortable wearing.
 Also, it has me noticing which retailers carry an array of colors and which only stand for one at a time.
-Be sure to come back to read parts two and three!
+Be sure to come back to read parts two, three, and beauty inspiration!
 The NYC color challenge continues…